SE2-group4/SE1-project/docs/UI_prototype.md

 <img src="../GUI/EZGas_GUI_web/Homepage_without_selected_gas_station.png" width="70%">
 <img src="../GUI/EZGas_GUI_mobile/Homepage_without_selected_gas_station.png" width="25%">

 This is the homepage of our application.
 Any user, even if he/she doesn't have an account, can perform a search of a gas station.
-He/she can choose if he/she wants to order the gas station found after the search in the window that pops up (on the left in web version and down in telephone version) by price or distance.
+He/she can choose if he/she wants to order the gas station found after the search in the window that pops up (on the left in web version and down in mobile version) by price or distance.
 In this case displayed in the example the user has chosen to order by price.

 ### 1.2 Selecting a gas station